jpatillo/garage-api/README.md

 - Save logs to a database for debugging.
 - Save telemetry to a database and allow it to be read from the Android app
 - User accounts with access to specific devices.

+## Latest

+- Added support for a guest user to open a garage door.
+ - We will now need a way to create a guest
+ - We will now need a way to select which door in the app